basisproject/paper/src/03-regions.md

 Regional taxation (income, sales, profits-at-rest) all generates regional income and is put into the regional bank.
 The regional bank allocates funds based on a regionally-decided set of allocations.
 See the [chapter on Banking](#chapter-5-banking-and-investment) for more information.

 The regional bank is operated under the principles of transparency, which allows making highly informed decisions on just how much the region should subsidize or tax various operations.
 For instance, if the members of a region know it costs $4M a month to operate the regional hospital, they know it will cost $3M a month out of the region's capital pool to subsidize 75% of healthcare.

+By default, the wages of all workers are stored in the public bank.
+Workers are allowed to withdraw their funds at any time, and can even set up recurring transfers to send their money to another bank of their choice (which would essentially be direct deposit at any other company).

 ## Federation